- Social Services

 Foster to Adopt Program

-When a child is brought into foster care, the caretakers of the child are expected to participate in a service plan that has been outlined by the joint efforts of the Department of Social Services and the Juvenile and Domestic Court.
+When a child is brought into foster care and joins a family, the caretakers of the child are expected to participate in a service plan that has been outlined by the joint efforts of the Department of Social Services and the Juvenile and Domestic Court.
 The goals of the service plan vary from case to case, but always include measures to stabilize the family.
-Items that may be included on a service plan may include but are not limited to; stable housing, employment, and substance abuse treatment.
+Items on a service plan may include but are not limited to; stable housing, employment, and substance abuse treatment.
 Consideration of the reunification of the family depends in part on the cooperation and fulfillment of the service plan goals.

 The 27 hour PRIDE classroom training includes five essential Competency Categories: